WHY ARE SEWER RATES UNFAIR?

-- Making sewer rates affordable for everyone.
+- Make sewer rates fair and affordable for everyone.

 Join us, because you can make a difference for Sewer Justice.

 Community Group Calls for Increased Regulator Oversight of the Metropolitan Sewer District (MSD)